 Lenders charge NSF fees if you set up autopay or otherwise authorized them to withdraw an amount from your account that is doesn’t have.
 It’s typically the same as your lender’s late fee.

 If you settle the whole balance before the end of the loan term or make early repayments, you may be charged fees.
-Prepayment penalties widely vary depending on your loan type and lender.
-They can either come as a flat fee, a percentage of the amount you owe or change depending on how much is left in your loan term.
-Find out which business lenders don’t charge prepayment fees.
+Prepayment penalties vary widely depending on your loan type and lender.
+They can come as a flat fee, a percentage of the amount you owe or change depending on how much is left in your loan term.
+But don’t worry — some lenders don’t charge prepayment fees.

 The Small Business Administration (SBA) requires all lenders to pay a fee, which some choose to pass off to borrowers.
 The SBA charges it in exchange for a government guarantee — essentially taking responsibility for the loan if it goes into default.

 What interest rates are charged on a business loan?

 - Fixed interest rate.
 This rate remains the same for your whole loan term, which in turn keeps your payments the same each time they’re due.

 - Variable interest rate.
 Your interest rate fluctuates throughout your loan term and your repayments can change.